 The interesting development is Quebec’s increasing influence on college basketball.
-Nearly 22.4% percent of the Canadian players playing NCAA division I basketball.
-That number is up from 18.8 percent during the 2020-21 season.
-Alberta also continues to rise as more players come from the western provinces.
+Nearly 19.8% percent of the Canadian players playing NCAA division I basketball.
+That number is slightly up from 19.8 percent during the 2020-21 season.
+Alberta also continues to rise as more players come from western provinces.

 Since COVID-19, keeping track of players’ NCAA eligibility has been nothing short of a nightmare.
 Student-athletes retained their year of eligibility from the NCAA regardless of participation in the 2020-21 season.

 Various schools have adopted different ways of reporting a player’s experience, some have added the extra COVID-year, while others have excluded it.